-We are proud to have joined with St. Joseph's Health Care, London, Child and Parent Resource Institute (CPRI), Vanier Children's Services, and Student Development Centre, Western University to form the London Clinical Psychology Residency Consortium.
+We are proud to have joined with St. Joseph's Health Care, London, Child and Parent Resource Institute (CPRI), Vanier Children's Services, and Psychological Services, Western University to form the London Clinical Psychology Residency Consortium.

 The London Clinical Psychology Residency Consortium emphasizes clinical service, teaching, and research.
 The aim of the program is to prepare residents for post-doctoral supervised practice in psychology, particularly within the health care system.
 This aim is pursued through identification of individual interests, enhancement of strengths, and broadening areas of clinical interest and skill.